 However, that did mean The Rough Guide managed to cram in more pages into their edition within a similar thickness (more than 1,000 compared with Lonely Planet's 831).
 Neither were pocketable, they were quite hefty reference books.
 Both were priced pretty much the same too.

 All of that was interesting, useful and good to know.
 However, the key determining factor for me was in reading them.

-Here’s the trick I used to make the final choice…
+The trick I use to make the final choice

 Then turn to read about a place (town, city, region, resort, whatever) you know and see how that description meets your experience and knowledge of the place.
 If you've been to the country before and know a town or city well - use that as your reference point.